 We are now in a solid co-parenting relationship and both much happier.
 Kiran and Kailen have a firm foundation that is built on love and respect.
 In no way am I implying that my heart did not hurt, that I did not suffer or that the process was easy.
 I am asserting that the teaching was correct and that because of this wisdom and guidance from Babaji, everything has unfolded in accord with grace, love and respect.
 The self-knowledge that I sought my entire life that would likely not have been uncovered on the monastic path was uncovered on the householder path through much effort and suffering.
 Life on the pavement in the schoolyard can be difficult.
 To be in life but not of it.
 To be witness and revel in joy, and yet not crave joy or be repulsed by pain.
 To be at the edge of the field, aware of the suffering and the joy, and be in love with it all.

 Life as Art.
 Art as Life.
 The boundary is not black and white – it is shades of grey.

-Mum and dad divorced late in life and dad – aka kṛṣṇá – took to travelling the world.
+Mum and dad divorced late in life and dad – aka kṛṣṇá – took to traveling the world.
 Whether it was driving the Australian Outback or trekking across Nepal, he has been enjoying retirement.
-Now dad has finally settled down during the last few years and lives in my old art studio on our property in the south end of Salt Spring Island.
+Now, dad has finally settled down during the last few years and lives in my old art studio on our property in the south end of Salt Spring Island.